GigaProjects/NanoLock/README.md

 # NanoLock

-**NanoLock** is a minimalist, ultra-secure command-line tool for symmetric text encryption.
+**NanoLock** is a minimalist, ultra-secure command-line tool for symmetric text encryption and decryption.

 It combines **Argon2id** (for robust key derivation) and **Fernet** (AES-128-CBC + HMAC-SHA256) to provide state-of-the-art security in under 100 lines of code.
 Its brevity makes it **easily auditable**—you can read and verify the entire logic in one minute.